 - Number of Fake Instagram Bot Accounts

-- Most Instagram Users By Country In 2020
+- Most Instagram Users By Country

 - Ranked 6th: Most Used Social Media Platforms Worldwide